Part 2: Lyrics

 The next step to creating a chart is to get the lyrics of the chart.
 Usually, lyrics are available on websites like Genius, or in the YouTube comments section of videos.

 Wherever you get your lyrics, you should listen through the song once or twice and make sure they are correct.
 An issue I've seen with some UltraStar charts is people seemingly writing the lyrics on their own and subsequently getting them wrong -- avoid this.
 It is completely normal, even if you are very proficient in the language of the song you're trying to chart, to be unable to make out the lyrics.
-If someone's already done the work of figuring out the lyrics for you, and those lyrics make sense to your hear, then use those.
+That's just how singing tends to be.
+If someone's already done the work of figuring out the lyrics for you, and those lyrics make sense to your ear, then just use those.

 If your song of choice is CJK (Chinese, Japanese, Korean)